-439 KRUGER, THE GREAT HEROIN COUP (2015) 19
+421 KRUGER, THE GREAT HEROIN COUP (2015) 19

-440 For more on this, see Ibid., and SCOTT & MARSHAL, COCAINE POLITICS (1991)
+422 For more on this, see Ibid., and Scott & Marshal, Cocaine Politics (1991)

-441 To Mexicans, the drugs economy is worth up to \$40 bn and the state is intimately involved.
+423 To Mexicans, the drugs economy is worth up to \$40 bn and the state is intimately involved.
 As Roberto Alcaino, a Medellin drug dealer, noted the situation in 1987: "It has the okay of the federal government there.
 If there's no police or army involved in the contract, you cannot come through.
 And they tell you point blank, it costs you so much to come in and so much to get out. . . .
 When the plane comes in, there's one general in Mexico who has to say okay-so you pay the money so the plane can take off.
-And that's the way it goes, in an airfield owned by the professionalized, there were also disorder and the CIA thought that they could improve upon things.
+And that's the way it goes, in an airfield owned by the army.
+If you deal with somebody else, who's not with the government, they kill the people.
+They confiscate the plane; they kill the people as if they'd resisted arrest.
+And then they sell the merchandise. . . .
+There's not an honest Mexican.
+They don't make them.
+They're born rotten."
+ROBERT MAZUR, THE INFILTRATOR (2009) 65